Managed Care Pharmacy 101

 Peter will likely be taking his new medications long term.
 He has trouble finding time to get to the pharmacy due to his job schedule and often picks up his prescriptions late.

 At the pharmacy, the pharmacist explains to Peter that his insurance offers mail order.

-Peter now receives his medication automatically every three months and no longer misses doses.
+Peter now receives his medications automatically every three months and no longer misses doses.
 Peter still uses his community pharmacy for other prescriptions and retail needs.

-Using a mail service pharmacy, he now saves money on each co-pay and does not need to remember to make trips to the pharmacy.
-Most importantly, Peter is healthier and at a lower risk of complications.
+Using a mail service pharmacy, Peter now saves money on each copay and does not need to remember to make trips to the pharmacy.
+Most importantly, he is adherent and at a lower risk of complications.